First 7 Days With a Rescue Dog: What to Expect

 But if your dog is ready to explore, take it slowly.
 Do not give them full access to your home just yet.

 Keeping their “freedom” to a minimum will help keep unwanted behaviors at bay.
-I know… you look into those puppy eyes and wonder what they could do that would be so terrible!
+I know… You look into those puppy eyes and wonder what they could do that would be so terrible!

-When a dog is stressed and in a new environment stuff happens… potty accidents, chewing, marking, and who knows what else!
+When a dog is stressed and in a new environment, stuff happens… potty accidents, chewing, marking, and who knows what else!

 dog and cat laying on floor together